CFIQ: AM640 Toronto Radio

 In 2004, due to low ratings (MOJO was typically hovering around a 1.4 share), the station moved away from the male-oriented imaging to a more general news and talk format as AM640 Toronto Radio.
 Oakley and Stafford continued to host the major morning and afternoon drive programs.
-Craig Bromell joined the station as co-host of a new late morning program, The Beat (later rebranded as Bromell! in 2006), and in 2005, Charles Adler's nationally syndicated radio show was added to mid-afternoons.
+Former police union head Craig Bromell joined the station as co-host of a new late morning program, The Beat (later rebranded as Bromell! in 2006), and in 2005, Charles Adler's nationally syndicated radio show was added to mid-afternoons.
 Award-winning journalist Arlene Bynon was added to the ranks in 2006 to host the Saturday afternoon Toronto Weekend program, which expanded to include a Sunday edition as well.

 Near the end of July 2007, the programming line-up was shuffled in response to the departure of Craig Bromell, whose show ran until the end of August 2007.
 Afternoon host Mike Stafford replaced Bromell.
 The Bill Watters Show was added to the afternoon lineup.
 Just as the new show with co-host Jeff Marek expanded, Marek moved on to Sirius Satellite Radio.
 Greg Brady replaced Marek as Bill's co-host.
 Brady left AM640 in late June 2010 to host a Noon - 3pm program on The FAN 590.
 Bill Hayes, formerly of Q107, replaced Greg Brady as Watters' co-host.
 Hayes was fired in January 2011.
-Co-hosting duties then fell to his son, Brian Hayes.
+Co-hosting duties then fell to his son, Bryan Hayes.
 Hayes left AM640 on Friday, April 8 to host his own mid-morning program on TSN Radio 1050.
 AM640's Leafs play-by-play colour analyst Jim Ralph became co-host of The Bill Watters Show, which ran from 4pm – 7pm covering hockey issues and other major sports news as well, up until July 15, 2011.

 Veteran host and reporter John Downs was let go in early August, 2010.
 His 7pm - 9pm slot was then hosted by Bryan Hayes, whose program was primarily sports-talk, until April 12, 2011 when Bryan took the mid-day host slot at TSN Radio 1050.
 Charles Adler's 2pm - 4pm program was moved to the 7pm - 9pm slot at the end of August 2012.